How It Works

 Past experiences, stories or unresolved trauma don’t need to be fixed; they need to be uncovered, healed, and re-written.

 As you heal, you will start to thrive personally and professionally: you will be more effective in your life, and feel more confident in your work.

 There a four key things included in the way I work with clients:

 - Everything works better with appreciation and love.
 Most of us go into problem-solving before establishing a space of appreciation and love.
 This involves learning what your blocks are, and recognizing that all parts of yourself need to be explored and brought to light.
 In this way, you free yourself to fulfill your potential.

-- Develop acceptance of how things are right now.
+- Change is more effective when you start with self-acceptance.
 When we can’t accept “what is” there is a tendency for self-judgment.
 What’s needed is to bring authenticity and love to where you are right now, your current reality.
 This means getting to a place where you can be without judgment of yourself, and beginning to deeply embrace yourself just as you are.
 It also means letting go of the desire to fix yourself.

 - Movement requires a path.
 Movement begins with self-awareness and acceptance of the narratives and trauma that has blocked you.
 If you are not clear about where you are, or where you are trying to get to, it’s difficult to move forward.

 - Create from the present moment.
 From a context of genuine acceptance you then create an inspiring and fulfilling possibility for your life, a new context that empowers you with new commitments to action aligned with your goals.

 True spiritual growth happens through the heart, not the mind.
 We tend to try to think our way to healing, but it’s the heart that has to do it.